 Import from Mobile Mail, Safari and other Apps on your iPhone or iPad

-Many applications offer the command “Open in…” which allows you to open and view a document in a different application.
+Many applications provide the “Open in…” command which allows you to open and view a document in a different application.
 This can be very helpful for email attachments and documents you find while browsing the web. – Notebooks is capable of opening and storing many document types, so it should appear in the list of available applications in most cases.

 Import Documents from Safari with the Notebooks Bookmarklet

 Notebooks offers a convenient option to import a page or document you are currently viewing in Safari (or Chrome).
 This requires a little preparation, though: